BirdeeHub/birdeevim/README.md

     4. examples of people setting up language debuggers for dap and dap-ui without mason.

-    5. how to actually install a specific flake package to a user on a non NixOs system
+    5. how to actually target a specific flake package from cli commands note, I have tried every variation of .#packagename and ./.#packagename and .#<something>.packagename and ./.#<something>.packagename that I could find in the repl.